mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

         |> sqrt
 ```

-Thanks to the infix operators, we can now do this like this:
+Thanks to the infix operators, we can now do things like this:

 ``` fsharp
 let dir1 = { DX = 0.0; DY = 1.0 }